Managing Heartburn from Ozempic: Tips and Remedies

 Acid Irritation from Nausea and Vomiting

-Ozempic often causes nausea and vomiting.
-These symptoms are connected to heartburn:
+Ozempic often causes nausea and vomiting, and both can trigger heartburn:

 Heartburn symptoms can come and go throughout the day, linked to how your body reacts to nausea.
 You might notice a burning sensation in the chest, stomach pain, or frequent burping.